ArcalotlArcalotl

 purchase.dispute_wonA one-time purchase dispute closed in the merchant's favor.

-member.entitlement.revokedA member lost a platform entitlement.
+member.entitlement.revokedA member lost an effective logical entitlement.

 Use "*" in event_types to subscribe to all of the above, including types added later.